 Repeat testing every 72 to 96 hours until transaminase levels are below 5X the ULN for at least one week or until the patient withdraws consent.
+Testing for patients not located near the investigator (such that it is not practical to return to the site at the required intervals) may be performed at a local lab and sent to the investigator for review, by approval from medical monitor.

-Discontinue study drug administration permanently if any of the following occurs:
+Discontinue study drug administration temporarily and contact the medical monitor to discuss if permanent study drug discontinuation is required if any of the following occurs: